erikyo/md4ai/readme.txt

 ### 2. Per-Post Custom Markdown (Metabox)

 The plugin adds a new **metabox** to your post and page editor.
 From here, you can take full control of your content on a per-page basis.
+This is particular useful if your website has editors like Elementor / Beaver Builder / Divi Builder / other div bloated editors because bots usually skips complex and too much nested content.

 * **Generate Custom Markdown:** Convert your post's content into Markdown with one click.
 * **Manually Edit:** Modify and enhance the Markdown to be exactly as you want AIs to see it.